MiladArbabi/SynchroFlow/README.md

-## SynchroFlow: Real-Time E-commerce Orchestration Platform
+## SynchroFlow: The Autonomous Commerce Operations Platform
-SynchroFlow is a B2B SaaS platform designed to solve inventory synchronization and compliance issues for mid-market e-tailers.
-Our unique value proposition is a high-performance C++ core that guarantees sub-100ms data consistency, and a FinOps Command Center for operational intelligence.
+SynchroFlow is a B2B SaaS platform engineered to solve the most expensive operational challenges for mid-market, direct-to-consumer (D2C) brands: data fragmentation and communication silos.
+Our solution is a unified platform built on a high-performance C++ core that serves as the single source of operational truth, an AI engine for intelligent forecasting, and a React-based UI for command and control.

 ## Current Project Status
 Phase 1: Core Architecture is complete.
 The foundational technical architecture has been built, tested, and validated.
 We are now actively building the features for Phase 2, starting with the FinOps Command Center.